What is Conditional Content?

 Document Properties (e.g., document value, name)

 This feature ensures that documents are automatically customized with relevant information, reducing manual work and errors.
+With the latest editing experience, blocks that won't appear in the sent contract collapse and fade out automatically, giving you instant clarity on what your buyer will actually see.

 Conditional Content reduces template overload, enhances efficiency by eliminating manual edits, minimizes errors through auto-generated content, and ensures a structured, scalable sales process.